jaishree/ActiveAndroidTest/Type-serializers.md

 ActiveAndroid handles many types by default.
 If the need arrises for handling a custom data type, you easily do so using TypeSerializer.
 The best way to learn how it works is by looking at an example.
 Let's consider the Date type.

-When creating a TypeSerializer we must consider how we can reduce the Data type down to a primitive type what ActiveAndroid can handle.
+When creating a TypeSerializer we must consider how we can reduce the Data type down to a primitive type that ActiveAndroid can handle.
 Dates can be converted to a Long, so let's use that type.

 Here's the code used in the ActiveAndroid source for Dates.